destin/xjc-javadoc-plugin/README.md

 Versions
 --------
+0.0.4 xsd:documentation does not overwrite JAXB custom bindings

-0.0.3 Property javadocs are added to getters
+0.0.3 Property documentation is added to getter javadocs

 0.0.2 Plugin adds javadocs to generated enum types